alexey-martynov/alexey-martynov.github.io/_posts/2023-03-31-registration-maps.md

 > #### Note on LD
 >
 > The LD joins objects in section and doesn't take into account any
 > padding.
-So the can conflict with C and C++ pointer
+So this can conflict with C and C++ pointer
 > arithmetic.
 Consider the following example:
 >
 > ```